 Who can apply: any organisation wishing to take part in a European Solidarity Corps project

-How to apply: complete the online Quality Label form
+How to apply: check the 'Open Calls' tab for the ESC52 Quality Label web form

 Guidance for application: